Shabeer Kallarakkal

-Shabeer Kallarakkal, also known as Dancing Rose.
-Shabeer, is an Indian actor who works in Tamil, Malayalam, Telugu and Kannada films and is also a theatre actor.
+Shabeer Kallarakkal, also known as Dancing Rose Shabeer, is an Indian actor who works in South Indian films and plays.
 He is best known for his roles in the Tamil film Sarpatta Parambarai (2021) and the Malayalam film King of Kotha (2023).

 Career

 Shabeer appeared in an uncredited role in Aayutha Ezhuthu (2004).
-He later became a theatre artiste.
+He later acted in many theatrical plays.
 Shabeer made his full-fledged feature film debut by playing the lead role in Lakshmy Ramakrishnan's Nerungi Vaa Muthamidathe (2014).
 Featuring alongside actresses Pia Bajpiee and Sruthi Hariharan, Shabeer portrayed a lorry driver caught up in a petrol crisis.
 On the back of his performance in his first film, he was cast in 54321 (2016).
 Shabeer portrayed the lead antagonist in the film, with the director stating that he chose the actor because of his experience in theatre performances and his ability to act.

 In 2018, Shabeer portrayed a small role in Adanga Maru (2018).
 He was later signed by Karthik Subbaraj to play a role in Petta (2019).

-Shabeer's most notable performance was as boxer "Dancing" Rose in the 2021 film Sarpatta Parambarai, which earned him fame.
+Shabeer's most notable performance was as boxer Dancing Rose in the 2021 film Sarpatta Parambarai, which earned him fame.
 He made his Malayalam and Telugu debuts with King of Kotha (2023) and Naa Saami Ranga (2024), respectively, playing antagonistic roles in both films.

 Shabeer made his Kannada debut in 2024 with Bhairathi Ranagal, a sequel to the 2017 Kannada film Mufti, acting alongside Shivrajkumar under Narthan's direction.